CoreElectronics/CE-Makerverse-Motor-Driver-2ch-MicroPython-Module/README.md

 Returns the number of steps rotated, relative to the home position.
 A positive number indicates "forward" steps while a negative number indicates a net "backward" rotation.

 This value does not "wrap" at a full rotation.
-If the motor rotates 10 times in one direction it will return 10*stepsPerRotation.
+If the motor rotates 10 times in one direction this function will return 10*stepsPerRotation.

 eg: If there have been 20 steps forward and 5 steps backward this function will return 15.